Characters talking online

 Characters talking about the Spanish exam

-As you can see, there are plenty of negative words and phrases Spanish speakers use to express negation.
-If you’re ever in a situation where you need to say “No” in Spanish, the phrases we’ve listed above will help get your point across.
+As you can see, Spanish speakers use plenty of negative words and phrases to express negation.
+If you're ever in a situation where you need to say “No” in Spanish, the phrases we've listed above will help get your point across.

 Each phrase, as it happens with greetings, is suitable for different contexts and can be used to reject anything from something you simply cannot do to an outrageous request.
-Just make sure not to overuse any of these phrases, as they can come across as rude if used too often.
+Just make sure not to overuse these phrases, which can be rude if used too often.

-Also, if you’re looking for extra ways to learn even more phrases in Spanish, why not download our Langster app?
-In this way, you’ll learn and practice proper Spanish phrasing and expand your Spanish vocabulary in the most engaging way.
+Also, if you're looking for extra ways to learn even more phrases in Spanish, why not download our Langster app?
+This way, you'll learn and practice proper Spanish phrasing and expand your vocabulary most engagingly.
 Good luck!

 Blog Author Image